lyuxinxx/CS110_Shooting_Game/README.md

 ### 2. Instructions Screen

 This screen tells the player how to play the game and the background is introduced.
-Also, the animations of spaceship, missile, Outer Space Octopuses, and comet are displayed with corresponding instructions.
+Also, the animations of spaceship, bullet, Outer Space Octopuses, and comet are displayed with corresponding instructions.
 After 5 seconds, the screen will automatically return to Main Menu screen.
 ![image](https://github.com/binghamtonuniversity-cs110/final-project-spr18-py-pandas/raw/master/assets/HelpMenu.png)

 ### 3. The Game Screen

 This screen is where the actual game of “Space Shooter 2” takes place.
 The player can press “UP”, “DOWN”, “LEFT”, and “RIGHT” keys to move the spaceship.
-A press of “SPACE” bar launches a missile towards Outer Space Octopus.
-For each Octopus destroyed by missile, the player will get 2 points.
+A press of “SPACE” bar launches a bullet towards Outer Space Octopus.
+For each Octopus destroyed by bullet, the player will get 2 points.
 For each second passed, the player will get 1 point.
 The total score is the sum of the two.
 The game is over when the spaceship is hit by an Octopus or a comet.
 ![image](https://github.com/binghamtonuniversity-cs110/final-project-spr18-py-pandas/raw/master/assets/Screenshots/gamescreen.png)

 ### 4. Game Over Screen